ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

    - Captains are allowed to exclude themselves from the team list.
    - Captains are allowed to conduct and coordinate "tryouts", tests to gauge player aptitude, on their own terms.
    - Captains are allowed, at any time, to transfer their role to other prospective team members.
 Once given, only the new captain may assign the captaincy to another player.
-   - **Teams that do not send their team list by March 6, 23:59 UTC will their members selected by the tournament organisers.**
+   - **Teams that do not send their team list by March 6, 23:59 UTC will have their members selected by the tournament organisers.**
-     - Auto-selection will be based primarily on osu!taiko global rank; however, secondary factors such as community presence and user activity may be used to fill remaining spots.
+     - Auto-selection will be based primarily on osu!taiko global rank, however, secondary factors such as community presence and user activity may be used to fill remaining spots.
 The provisional captain responsible for the missing submission is subject to removal from the team on a case-by-case basis.
 3. To ensure valid registrations, every prospective participant will be manually checked by the [account support team](/wiki/People/Account_support_team), in a manner similar to the [tournament screening](/wiki/Tournaments/Official_support#tournament-screening) that is offered to community tournaments.
    - Every registered user will be assigned to their respective country's candidate list.
    - To be successfully accepted on the list, players are required to be placed #5000 or higher on the osu!taiko global ranking, and not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
 4. All successfully formed teams will be published after the registration phase on this page.
    - A team should have at least 4 players registered to have the chance to play the Qualifier stage.
 5. Tournament staff members are **not** allowed to play in the tournament, with the exception of commentators and streamers.
+   - The tournament managers must ensure that such staff members do not have access to any privileged data, e.g. Qualifiers score information, or mappool information before the mappool showcase.

 ### Qualifier instructions